Wintellect/MSLearn/Introduction to Git/includes/10-summary.md

 # Summary

 In this module, you learned the basics of using Git.
-Among the skills you learned were:
-* installing Git
-* creating, cloning, and exploring repositories
-* tracking changes
-* recovering from mistakes
-* collaborating with other developers
-* creating, merging, and rebasing branches
-* resolving merge conflicts, and some of the uses of hooks and tags
+You learned how to install Git, how to create and clone repositories, how to track changes, how to collaborate with other team members using a shared repository, how to use branches to isolate your changes, how to merge branches, and more.
+You even learned one technique for recovering from merge conflicts — something that sooner or later, you will have to do.

-You also learned the basics of Git's terminology, how to read Git's documentation from the command line, and a few other useful commands.
-At this point you know enough about Git to perform everyday tasks, get yourself out of trouble if things get confusing, and understand the documentation.
+At this point, you know enough about Git to perform everyday tasks, get yourself out of trouble if something goes awry, and understand the documentation.
+If you would like to dig deeper, here are some resources that you'll find helpful:

-## Digging deeper

-There are many other good tutorials about Git.
-These include:

 - On the command line, `git help tutorial` and `git help tutorial-2`
 - [Everyday Git](https://git-scm.com/docs/everyday) (also available from the command line, as `git help everyday`)